UMD-CS-STICs/389Lspring18/codelabs/codelab-07/README.md

 Part 2: Setting Up API Gateway and Lambda
 You will begin a new instance of API Gateway and generate the single resource required to complete this codelab.
-You will also drop in some test code in your lamda function to be used in `Part 3` to verify all the API requests are successfully completing.
+You will also drop in some test code in your lambda function to be used in `Part 3` to verify all the API requests are successfully completing.
 Finally you will launch your new API endpoint.

 Part 3: Verifying Everything works!